wmjordan/Codist/README.md

 Your vote and feedback on the [Visual Studio Extension Marketplace](https://marketplace.visualstudio.com/items?itemName=wmj.Codist) are also welcomed.

+# Support Codist by donation

-If you want to support the future development of Codist, you can [donate to the author](http://paypal.me/wmzuo).
+If you like _Codist_ and want to support the future development of it, you can [donate to the author](http://paypal.me/wmzuo).